crystal-linux/docs/.github/README.md

 #### `weight`

-Entries and files are sorted by their weights.
+Entries and directories are sorted by their weights.
 Higher number = Higher up.

 ## File and directory names